 Acorns really takes the guesswork out of getting started investing.
 When you first create your Acorns account you will be give a short survey to help Acorns determine your investment objectives and financial goals.
 Acorns will then recommend one of their five pre-built and diversified portfolios for you to choose from.

 Acorns currently offers five pre-built and diversified portfolios to invest in:

-Within each of these portfolio descriptions is a breakdown of what percentage of every dollar you're investing into different parts of the market:
+And within each of these portfolio descriptions is a breakdown of what percentage of each dollar is being invested into different parts of the stock market:

 They will also provide investment projections for each portfolio so you can get an idea of how your chosen portfolio will perform over the next year, 5 years, 10 years, etc.

 Lastly, each portfolio description also includes a further breakdown of some of the featured holdings (stocks) within each portfolio.

 The minimum amount to open an account and start investing on Acorns is just $5.
 Most larger investment brokerages require you to invest hundreds or even thousands of dollars just to get started investing in single stocks.

 This allows you to start with as little as $5 and continue to invest whatever amount is comfortable to you on a consistent basis.